11 Physical Signs the Modern World Is Taking Its Toll (And How to Fight Back)

 I’ve mentioned previously when discussing Fibromyalgia and chronic pain, that modern stress is no longer a fleeting experience.

-As a consequence it’s easy for our nervous system to be “up” and ready for a fight as a matter of habit.
-We can wake up already stressed before we’ve even leapt out of bed in the morning.
+As a consequence, it’s easy for our nervous system to be “up” and ready for a fight as a matter of habit.
+We can wake up already stressed before we’ve even leaped out of bed in the morning.

-Essentially we can feel stressed without specific stressor involved.Today's modern world can leave us feeling stressed without a specific stressor involved.Click To Tweet
+Essentially we can feel stressed without specific stressors involved.Today's modern world can leave us feeling stressed without a specific stressor involved.Click To Tweet

 This chronically heightened state can play havoc with our pain experience, sleep quality and mental health.
 It can also underpin many chronic pain syndromes and illnesses.